Jesse Harms: 1980s

-In 1989 Harms toured with Eddie Money as part of his band that included original guitarist Jimmy Lyons.
+In 1989 Harms toured with Eddie Money as part of his band that included original guitarist Jimmy Lyon.
 Later in 1989 he began writing songs with Kevin Cronin (REO Speedwagon).
 At the time REO was inactive but with the support of management the band was reformed.
 His friend Dave Amato (Ted Nugent, Cher) was added on guitar and Brian Hitt (Wang Chung) on drums.

 1990s

 1990 was spent writing and touring with REO Speedwagon as well as recording their CD The Earth, A Small Man, His Dog And A Chicken, which Harms co-produced and included Live It Up which reached #6 on the Rock Chart and 5 more of his songs.
 During 1990 Harms also wrote a song, Fallen From Grace that appeared on Heart's Double Platinum CD Brigade.
 Harms left REO in 1991 to get married and focus on Songwriting for MCA Music.
 1991 through 1995 were spent in L.A. as a staff writer producing songs that appeared on CD's by Patty Smyth (Gold Record), Bad English (European #1), MSG, and Johnny Van Zandt etc. In 1996 Harms co-wrote a song (Both Sides Now) with Sammy Hagar, which brought them back together.
 In 1997 he worked on Sammy's Marching To Mars CD, playing keyboards and co-writing 6 songs.
-Sammy and Harms then put together a band that would later be called the Waboritas and toured in 1997-1998 to support the Album, which went Gold.
+Sammy and Harms then put together a band that would later be called the Waboritas and toured in 1997–1998 to support the Album, which went Gold.
 In 1998-1999 he was the co-producer and Pro-Tools engineer, as well as playing keys and singing on the Hagar CD Red Voodoo which included 3 of his songs.
-The band toured in 1998-1999 to support the album which went Gold.
+The band toured in 1998–1999 to support the album which went Gold.
 The CD included the #1 rock track Mas Tequila which helped launch Sammy's Cabo Wabo tequila brand.